ben-marshall/verilog-parser/README.md

 likelihood of familiarity for the people I hope will use this project.
 Many of the design decisions around this project have been equal parts social and engineering in their justification.

-### Why CMake?

-Because I am not a total masochist, despite the above.
-I will probably end up creating a pure Make build system though, and adding a minimal CMake wrapper around it.
-This will make building on old systems where a recent CMake version doesn't exist easier, while also making integration into other projects possible and a little less painful.

 ---